 For HTCondor to run a job, it must be given details such as the names and location of the executable and all needed input files.
 These details are specified in a submit description file.

 Before presenting the details of the submit description file, consider this first HTCondor job.
 It is a sleep job that waits for 6 seconds and then exits.
 While most aspects of HTCondor are identical on Linux (or Mac) and Windows machines, awareness of the AP’s operating system will lead to a better understanding of jobs and job submission.

 This first executable program is a shell script (Linux or Mac) or batch file

 (Windows).
 The file that represents this differs based on operating

 system; the Linux (or Mac) version is shown first, and

 the Windows version is shown second.
 To try this example,

-log in to the submit machine, and use an editor to type in or copy and paste
+log in to the AP, and use an editor to type in or copy and paste

 the file contents.
 Name the resulting file